tabarnakos/multi-pc-sync/README.md

 ## 2. File Modification
 - [✅] File modified on source only
 - [✅] File modified on destination only
-- [❗] File modified differently on both sides (conflict) (currently, the client-side wins over and overwrites the server side.
-I plan to make this a configurable option in the future)

 ## 3. File Renaming and Moving
 - [✅] File renamed on source only